abhijeebiradar/phishing/README.md

 # phishing
-Different types if tools for phishing ( only education purpose)
+Different types of tools for phishing ( only education purpose)

 Steps To Install ZPhisher on Termux Without Error